Descanonge/neba/docs/source/existing_modules.rst

 class already sets its parameters module to :class:`.ParamsManager` (which use a simple dictionnary for storing parameters).

-A :class:`.Scheme` can be used to store parameters using :class:`.ParamsManagerScheme`.
+A :class:`.Section` can be used to store parameters using :class:`.ParamsManagerSection`.
 It allows to use the parameters retrieval from the :doc:`configuration<configuration>`, and restrict parameters to those statically defined.
-Parameters can be added to the scheme at runtime though at the module relies on :meth:`.Scheme.update`.
-The scheme to use must be specified as a class attribute::
+Parameters can be added to the section at runtime though at the module relies on :meth:`.Section.update`.
+The section to use must be specified as a class attribute::

-    class Parameters(Scheme):
+    class Parameters(Section):
         ...

-    class MyDataManager(ParamsSchemeModule, DataManagerBase):
+    class MyDataManager(ParamsSectionModule, DataManagerBase):
-        SCHEME = Parameters
+        SECTION = Parameters

 .. important::

-   Using a scheme is not extensively tested.
+   Using a section is not extensively tested.

 Source